tschoots/iscan_docker/README.md

 This command will scan all the versions of the image with name "image name" if the image is on the machine
 ./iscan_docker.sh -h "BlackDuck hub servr host" -p 443 -s https -u "username" -w "password" -i "image name"

+In both commands you can ommit the -w switch , then the password will interactively be asked for